 - While the eggplant is roasting, place a medium-sized pan over medium-high heat and add the ghee or oil.
 When the oil is hot, add cumin seeds and sauté for a minute or two, until they sizzle.
 Add the onions and fry until a light golden color.
 This will take between 5 to 8 minutes.

 - Turn the heat down to medium and add the ginger garlic paste and stir for a minute or two, until it no longer smells raw.
 Add the ground coriander, ground cumin, turmeric, paprika, Kashmiri chili powder, and salt.
 Add a tablespoon or two of water, if the spices are sticking.
 Sauté for 2 minutes.

 - Add the tomato puree.
 Cook uncovered for 10 minutes until the sauce thickens slightly and the tomatoes darken a bit.
 If using chopped fresh tomatoes, take this step another 5 minutes.

-- Meanwhile, after taking the eggplant out of the oven, let it cool and then remove all the skin.
-Chop the eggplant into coarse chunks or mash with a fork, if you prefer your final dish to be more of a paste.
+- Meanwhile, after taking the eggplant out of the oven, let them cool and then remove all the skin.
+Chop the eggplant into coarse chunks or mash with a fork, if you prefer your final dish to be smoother.

 - Add to the tomato mixture, along with the lemon juice.
 Taste for seasoning and if you think it needs more flavor, add the garam masala.
 Stir well, cover, and lower heat to a simmer for 5 minutes.
 Taste for seasonings and add the garam masala, if you feel the mixture needs more flavor.
 I typically leave it out.
 Also check for enough salt, ground chili, sugar, and lemon to your taste.